tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 removed (much of) the statefulness of it all.
 When can we re-use the result?

-Identifying instructions that are known at compile-time to always produce the same value at run-time is called *value numbering*.
-This is also called common subexpression elimination (CSE), even though for some reason the two mean slightly different things to different groups of people.
+Identifying instructions that are known at compile-time to always produce the same value at run-time is called *value numbering*. <!-- This is also called common subexpression elimination (CSE), though for some reason the two mean slightly different things to different groups of people. -->

 ## Eliminating common subexpressions